- 1 Benefits of coffee

 - Coffee as antioxidant/ Which is best coffee or tea?: Coffee contains about 30 compounds with antioxidant properties.
 According to studies conducted by the University of Pamplona (Spain), the antioxidant capacity of coffee is ten times higher than other plants as recognized as black tea or wine.
 This study showed that the most antioxidant coffee is especially prepared by the method of espresso, which also enhances their flavor and aroma.

 Previously, a series of studies had already determined the ability of coffee to eliminate free radicals, which cause many degenerative diseases, including cancer.
-This action was attributed to phytosterols (stigmaterol, beta-sisosterol, campesterol) that have been considered the most responsible principles for its antioxidant activity.
+This action was attributed to phytosterols (stigmasterol, beta-sisterol, campesterol) that have been considered the most responsible principles for its antioxidant activity.

 - Coffee and Parkinson’s Disease?: A study conducted at the University of Hawaii noted that people who had higher levels of caffeine in blood were less likely to have Parkinson’s disease.
 However, many studies have shown that there is no connection between this activity and the lower incidence of this disease, so it is unclear whether coffee helps to decrease the chance of developing it.

-– Coffee and Fever: Coffee leaves infusions are appropriate to reduce fever.
-The febrifuge properties would be provided by the beta-sisosterol.
+- Coffee and Fever: Coffee leaves infusions are appropriate to reduce fever.
+The febrifuge properties would be provided by the beta-sitosterol.

 - Coffee and digestive tract : Used in low doses, coffee infusions are required to achieve good digestion by increasing digestive juices.
 Therefore a small cup of coffee after the main meals might be useful in those with a “lazy stomach”.
 On the contrary, drinking it could be counterproductive in those people with too much active stomachs